dwcowan/RegClassifier/docs/Matlab_Style_Guide.md

 - `Unit` – verifies a single function or class in isolation.
 - `Smoke` – quick checks to confirm the environment or pipeline is working.
 - `Integration` – exercises interactions across modules or external services.
-- `Regression` – prevents reintroduction of previously fixed defects.
+- `Regression` – verifies outputs against known good simulated data to detect unintended changes.

 Example usage: